143 Wolcott Road, Wolcott

 Project Type: Assessment

-Activities: Through NVCOG’s fiscal year 2016 and Connecticut Brownfield Land Bank’s fiscal year 2019 assessment grants, the City of Derby was awarded $293,000 for the remediation of a former, and currently vacant, autobody shop.
+Activities: NVCOG’s Revolving Loan Fund Committee awarded the city of Derby $293,000 to conduct remedial activities at a former and currently vacant autobody shop.
 The site is located along the Naugatuck River, within a Transportation Oriented Development area and in close proximity to other downtown redevelopment projects.
-These grants will leverage an approximately $12 million investment from the developer who will build a mixed-use space with 90 one and two bedroom apartments.
+Supplemented by a $650,000 grant from the Connecticut Department of Economic and Community Development (DECD), these grants will leverage approximately $15 million in private investments to build a mixed-use space with 90 high-quality one and two-bedroom apartments with ground-floor commercial space and additional parking.

-Project Status: Derby has signed an agreement with BL Companies to oversee remaining remedial activities.
-Construction is expected to begin by August, 2023.
+Project Status: Derby has signed an agreement with BL Companies to oversee the remaining remedial activities.
+The Developer, Cedar Village Minerva Square, and Brennan Construction have selected a contractor to complete abatement and construction services.
+Work is expected to begin in September.
+All parties have signed a financial assistance proposal with DECD.

 Public Meeting: NVCOG held a public meeting to present key updates on upcoming work and answer public inquiries about the project.
 The presented documents are available below.